 NHANES offers an opportunity to assess the prevalence of chlamydia in the general population and to monitor trends in prevalence as prevention programs are established and expanded.

 Examined participants aged 14-39 years were eligible.
 Public data file includes data for persons aged 18-39 years.
-Please see Analytic Notes about the release of data for adolescents aged 14-17 years.
+See Analytic Notes for information on participants aged 14-17 years.

 The BDProbeTec CT Chlamydia trachomatis Amplified DNA Assays are based on the simultaneous amplification and detection of target DNA, using amplification primers and a fluorescent labeled detector probe.
 The Strand Displacement Amplification (SDA) reagents are dried in two separate disposable microwell strips.
 The processed sample is added to the Priming Microwell, which contains the amplification primers, fluorescent labeled detector probe, and other reagents necessary for amplification.
 After incubation, the reaction mixture is transferred to the Amplification Microwell, which contains two enzymes (a DNA polymerase and a restriction endonuclease) necessary for SDA.
 The Amplification Microwells are sealed to prevent contamination and then incubated in a thermally controlled fluorescent reader which monitors each reaction for the generation of amplified products.

-Refer to the Laboratory Method Files section for detailed laboratory procedure manual(s) of the methods used.
+Refer to the Laboratory Method Files section for a detailed description of the laboratory methods used.

-There were no changes to equipment, lab methods or lab site in the NHANES 2013-2014 cycle.
+There were no changes to the lab methods, lab equipment, or lab site for this component in the NHANES 2013-2014 cycle.

 Urinary Chlamydia trachomatis (October 2015)